 Loan Approval Procedures and Authority.
 Our lending activities follow written, non-discriminatory, underwriting standards and loan origination procedures established by our Board of Directors and management.
-All loans are reviewed by the Board of Directors on a monthly basis.
+All new loans are reviewed by the Board of Directors on a monthly basis.
 The Board of Directors has granted loan approval authority to certain officers up to prescribed limits, based on the officer's experience and tenure.
 Loans over certain specified amounts are approved either by the voting members of the Executive Committee or by the Board of Directors.

 Loans to One Borrower.
 The maximum amount that we may lend to one borrower and the borrower's related entities is generally limited, by internal policy, to 12% of our Tier 1 capital and reserves.
-At December 31, 2019, our regulatory limit on loans to one borrower was \$3.81 million.
+At December 31,

+2020, our regulatory limit on loans to one borrower was \$4.1 million.
 At that date, our largest lending relationship was \$2.2 million and was fully guaranteed by the SBA.
-This loan was performing in accordance with its original terms at December 31, 2019.
+This loan was performing in accordance with its original terms at December 31, 2020.

 Loan Commitments.
 We issue commitments for fixed-rate and adjustable-rate mortgage loans conditioned upon the occurrence of certain events.
 Commitments to originate mortgage loans are legally binding agreements to lend to our customers.
 Generally, our loan commitments expire after 90 days.
+Due to municipal and other office closures as a result of the ongoing COVID-19 pandemic, we have extended our loan commitment expiration to 120 days.